最新糖心Vlog

 HIST 3052 - Aboriginal Peoples and the Colonial World

-This course offers a comparative study of the relations between Indigenous people and Anglo-European settlers in societies linked by their colonial origins: 最新糖心Vlog, Canada, and New Zealand.
+This course offers a comparative study of the relations between First Nations people and Anglo-European settlers in societies linked by their colonial origins: 最新糖心Vlog, Canada, and New Zealand.
 It considers European ideas about race, land tenure and civilisation that accompanied the spread of settler colonialism from the seventeenth century.
 The course also explores how Aboriginal peoples responded to the coming of Europeans to their lands.
-Issues to be covered include: the bases for cooperation between Indigenous peoples and settlers, the causes of conflict between them, land rights, frontier violence, assimilation, Indigenous resistance, and the basis of citizenship in settler societies.
+Issues to be covered include: the bases for cooperation between Indigenous peoples and settlers, the causes of conflict between them, land rights, frontier violence, assimilation, Indigenous resistance, and the legacies of colonialism in settler-colonial states.

 • General Course Information